Table of Contents_

 What We Didn’t

 One feature aimed at those new to DSLR photography is the Nikon D3300’s Guide mode.
 The Guide explains the camera’s features on the screen as you activate them, and it even can help you make changes to the D3300’s settings when you want to perform certain tasks.
-This type of on-screen help mode simply isn’t found on advanced cameras or other DSLR cameras, which makes the D3300 a great camera for inexperienced photographers, either those new to digital photography or those new to DSLR photography.
+This type of on-screen help mode simply isn’t found on advanced cameras or other DSLR cameras like the Nikon D5200, which makes the D3300 a great camera for inexperienced photographers, either those new to digital photography or those new to DSLR photography.

 As with most DSLR cameras, you can shoot in two modes with the D3300 — Live View and viewfinder modes.
-This Nikon model works fast when you’re in viewfinder mode, providing minimal shutter lag and shot to shot delays.
-But if you switch to Live View mode, where you frame the scene using the LCD screen like you would with one of the best point and shoot cameras, the shutter lag can be 1 second or more.
-Be prepared to be ticked off occasionally over this camera’s sluggishness in Live View mode when you miss a photo because of shutter lag or long shot to shot delays.
+This Nikon model works fast when you’re in viewfinder mode, providing minimal shutter lag and shot-to-shot delays.
+But if you switch to Live View mode, where you frame the scene using the LCD screen as you would with one of the best point-and-shoot cameras, the shutter lag can be 1 second or more.
+Be prepared to be ticked off occasionally over this camera’s sluggishness in Live View mode when you miss a photo because of shutter lag or long shot-to-shot delays.

 The D3300 also only offers an 11-point autofocus system, which ranks behind most other DSLR cameras and explains some of this camera’s slow performance in Live View mode.

-Nikon designed the D3300 DSLR around an APS-C image sensor with 24.2 megapixels of resolution, which results in very good image quality.
+Nikon designed the D3300 DSLR around an APS-C image sensor – EXPEED 4 – with 24.2 megapixels of resolution, which results in very good image quality.
 The D3300’s image quality surpasses most of the models you’ll find in this price range.

 Another feature of this model that leads to great image quality is that Nikon removed the anti-aliasing filter from the image sensor.
 Although you run the risk of seeing a moire pattern without an anti-aliasing filter, this is a rare problem with modern image sensors.
 So manufacturers are removing this filter more often to allow for sharper images, and it works well with the D3300.